NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/UndoRedo/README.md

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-To test the undo/redo functionality currently availiable in Slicer, add the following code to '.slicerrc' to test undo/redo with Markups:
+To test the undo/redo functionality currently available in Slicer, add the following code to '.slicerrc' to test undo/redo with Markups:

 ```python
 slicer.mrmlScene.SetUndoOn()